expeditionary-robotics/guaymas-data-analysis/README.md

+# Setup
+1. Clone the repository locally: `git clone git@github.com:expeditionary-robotics/guaymas-cruise-analysis.git`
+2. Download the relevent cruise data from [Dropbox](https://www.dropbox.com/sh/aeqfwvkzprejffe/AAAEDHlltJNRAnlv2FT3iiW_a?dl=0).
+Reach out to Victoria or Genevieve if you need to be added to the Dropbox data share.
+3. Place the downloaded `data` and `ouptut` directories in the root directory of the repostiory, i.e., in `guaymas-cruise-analysis/data` and `guaymas-cruise-analysis/output`.
+4. Install the `pipenv` virtual Python environment: `pipenv install`.
+5. Active the Python virtual environment: `pipenv shell`.
+You should always activate the virtual environment when running code in this respository.
+6. Run the data analysis scripts in the `data_processing` folder.
+These scripts will generate data products in the folder `data` and graphs/visualization products in the folder `output`.

+# Package Details
 This package implements the analysis pipeline for the RR2107 Guaymas cruise data.
 The `sentry_data_analysis` folder is organized as a python package and has two main folders:
 * `data_processing`: scripts for data processing
 * `utils`: utility files to support scripts for data processing